 - Allow the hardener to cure for two to four hours.
 Then paint, stain, or sand the surface to finish the project.

-Once you follow the correct painting procedure, you will always deliver perfect results.
 Therefore, you need to get all the information you need to help you get your desired outcome.

 Below are additional tips to help you handle the painting situation.

 - Consider the weather before you begin painting.
-Painting teak can be messy, and so you will be outdoors during the process.
+Painting teak can be messy, so you will be outdoors during the process.
 Therefore, you need to choose a warm, sunny day with minimum wind levels to provide a conducive work environment.
 Also, consider using an old cloth under the furniture when painting to prevent the paint from spilling on the ground.